cosnomi/smart-mail-slacker/README.md

 # smart-mail-slacker
-Transfer email based on customizable rules
+Transfer emails based on the customizable rules